Shweta-Tech-creator/Shweta-Tech-creator/README.md

   margin: 0 auto;
   padding: 0 20px;
 ">
   Hi!
-I’m Sweta Kadam, a passionate **Frontend Developer** and **UI/UX Designer** who loves turning ideas into beautiful, user-friendly digital experiences.
+I’m Sweta Kadam, A passionate learner driven by curiosity and a love for building and improving every day., user-friendly digital experiences.
 As a B.Tech first-year student, I'm blending creativity with code to build intuitive, responsive websites and applications.
 </p>